 Arthur C Clarke is an English science fiction writer.
 In addition to his work as an author, he also hosted a television series, explored the depths of the ocean, and made a career as an inventor.
 In addition to his novels, he published a variety of essays focusing on space travel, encouraging man to shoot for the stars.
 He even had the ability to predict the future, predicting that man would eventually be able to instantly contact people anywhere on Earth, long before the invention of the internet.

 Even though a lot of his works are listed among the greatest science fiction stories of all time, he is best known for 2001: A Space Odyssey, a work that would later become a critically-acclaimed movie as well.
 Before you check out the famous movie, you may want to pick up a copy of his book for yourself.
 You can find 2001: A Space Odyssey on Amazon.
+Looking for more sci-fi novels to add to your reading list?
+Check out our round-up of the best Cyberpunk authors!

 3. Frank Herbert, 1920 – 1986